mydobie/simple-react-redux-app/README.md

 ## Install dependencies

-After checking out the project, run `npm run d` in a terminal at the root of the project to install dependencies.
+After checking out the project, run `npm i` in a terminal at the root of the project to install dependencies.

 After installing dependencies, you can check to see what dependencies are out of date by running `npm outdated` in a terminal at the root of the project.